Reference Quadrupole Moments of Transition Elements from Lamb Shifts in Muonic Atoms

-Considering how weak the expected signal is, any transition in muonic Cu that falls within the area of interest ($31-34\,$keV) may interfere with the measurement of $B$ and, consequently, the extraction of $Q$.
+\textit{Contamination peaks -} Considering how weak the expected signal is, any transition in muonic Cu that falls within the area of interest ($31-34\,$keV) may interfere with the measurement of $B$ and, consequently, the extraction of $Q$.
+To identify possible contamination peaks, we performed extensive calculations, which are discussed in the end matter.

-To identify possible contamination peaks, we performed extensive calculations of transition energies, rates, and lifetimes from $n=20$ to the ground state using MCDFGME.
-We found a possible interference from the $12 \to 7$ manifold, which populates narrow linewidth transitions in the $32\,$keV area, as seen in Figure~\ref{fig:Spectrum_Cu}.

-To assess the yield of photons from this transition, we use the Akylas-Vogel cascade code~\cite{1978-cascade_akylas}.
-It was found that the intensity of a radiative transition from $n=12$ to $n=7$, balanced by the Auger emission and $K$ shell electron feeding rate, is $\approx 0.26\,$\%, which is of a similar magnitude to the individual hyperfine transitions of interest.

-It is worth noting that this estimation is approximate, as accurately calculating the total intensity and the magnitude of individual peaks is challenging due to the presence of competing Auger and radiative transitions, as well as dynamic electron refilling rates~\cite{2004-gotta_precision}.

-Another transition that has been identified is $n=13\to7$.
-Although it does not strongly overlap with the region of interest, it may significantly hinder $Q$ extraction if a conventional HPGe detector is used for such measurements (as shown in Figure~\ref{fig:Spectrum_Cu}).
-The corresponding calculated transition intensity is $\approx0.15\,$\%.
-As this transition is expected to be isolated when using an MC detector, its measured magnitude may be used to assess the accuracy of the cascade simulation and thus inform about the magnitude of the $n=12\to7$ peak, which could then be constrained in the fitting procedure.

 Figure~\ref{fig:Spectrum_Cu} shows that an MC detector would enable the resolution of three or four of the six hyperfine transition lines, depending on the exact magnitude of the contamination lines.
 This serves as an important cross-check when extracting $Q$, which, in principle, requires discerning only two peaks.
 However, doing so would only be possible if the peaks were clearly visible above the background.